Santa Fe Neighborhoods

 Old Las Vegas Corridor, which leads out of the town on a meandering south/southeast course, is sprinkled with older and usually rural enclaves-each distinctive in terrain, from dense pines to rolling foothills-La Barbaria, Sunlit Hills, Seton Village, Arroyo Hondo, Canoncito and Valencia.
 Lots are usually a minimum of an acre but sometimes five or ten.
 There are numerous small ranches, horse properties, cabins, adobe homes and often a hybrid of architectural styles.
 If you keep going on I-25, the more rural it gets, until you hit Highway 285 and the turnoff to Eldorado (named after a stop on the old Santa Fe Railroad route), a major subdivision of 2,400 homes favored by retirees, young families, singles and couples.
 Adjoining areas include Dos Griegos, Alteza Estates, The Islands and Belizia.
 Ten minutes beyond, Lamy and Galisteo beckon with the scent of small-town history and spectacular views of the Galisteo Basin.
 Toward the end of this corridor on I-25 is Pecos.
 Fifty minutes from the Santa Fe Plaza, Pecos is an old village of multi-generation families, many of whom value tradition over change, and the gateway to the rugged Pecos Wilderness.

-Turquoise Trail/Highway 14 is both a designated National Scenic Byway and the gateway to villages south of Santa Fe, including Golden, Madrid and Cerrillos.
+This National Scenic Byway and the gateway to villages south of Santa Fe, including Golden, Madrid and Cerrillos.
 Not unlike Pecos, these are small, rural, tradition-bound communities that have grown more slowly than Santa Fe and are prized by residents for being "off the beaten path."